Use the Standard Intelligence Dashboards to analyze and understand turnover trends in your organization.

 The Goal Reports visualize data for your organization and employees' use of Quantum Workplace's Goals.

-The different tabs available each represent a different aspect of goal usage by your organization.
+The different tabs available each represents a different aspect of goal usage by your organization.

 Goal Overview Tab